adiracu/dotfiles/README.md

 	2. all dot folders found in the respective folder at depth 1; their name has to start with "."
 	3. all the files and folders found in the respective label folders

+# Dotfolders

+A dotfolder is a folder that start with a `.`.
+When being passed a dotfolder, the `dotfiles` script will try and merge the contents of the dotfolder with the actual contents already present in $HOME.

+e.g.
+ 	in $HOME             in ~/.dotfiles/..

+  .dotfolderA            .dotfolderA'
+   ├── fileA1              ├── fileA1'
+   ├── fileA2              ├── fileA3'
+   └── folderB             └── folderB'
+        ├── fileB1              ├── fileB2'
+        └── fileB2              └── folderC'
+                                     └─ fileC1'

 # Automatically install packages
+## should be called manually

 The script `bin/install_all_for_labels` will check if predefined commands exists, and if not, it will try to install it using the appropriate package manager.
 It uses: